Berny23/LD-ToyPad-Emulator/README.md

 ## Acknowledgements
 * **ags131** for writing one of the main NodeJS libraries I'm using: [https://www.npmjs.com/package/node-ld](https://www.npmjs.com/package/node-ld).
 My project would've been impossible to create without this guy's research.

-* **cort1237** for implementing writing to toy tags as well as several UI updates and support for saving toy tags locally.
-He has made the emulator more user-friendly.
+* **cort1237** for implementing writing data (like vehicle upgrades) to toy tags, as well as several user interface updates and support for saving toy tags locally.

+* **benlucaslaws** for improving the user experience and implementing a complete filtering system for vehicle/character abilities and game worlds.

+* **Luigimeansme** and **DaPiMan** for helping with missing or misplaced vehicle IDs.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)